Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # MyDE
 MyDE is my development environment for building PC desktop GUI apps
 based on a simple keyboard-focused GUI.
-Apps built using MyDE run on Linux, Windows and OSX.
 MyDE is implemented using the cross-platform wxWidgets libraries.
+Hence apps built using MyDE run on Linux, Windows and OSX.
 It has about 10KLOC so it's not to big to modify.
 It is fairly well documented based on its own documentation system.
-Its not ready yet but will be a ready to use IDE
+Its not ready yet but will be a ready to use IDE.
-or it serves as a template for a developer to build their own IDE.
+We encourage individual developers and development teams
+to develop thier own IDEs based on MyDE.

 1. MyDE does not use the mouse.
 All of it's editing building and debugging controls are keyboard based.